Jbleezy/BO2-Reimagined/README.md

 * Move 7% faster (normally only sprint 10% faster)

 ### PHD Flopper
+* Added perk bottle model from Origins to all maps
 * Deals same damage on all maps
 * Damages all zombies at once on all maps